francois-le-ko4la/lovelace-entity-progress-card/README.md

 - **`bar-color`** *(optional)*:
   The color of the progress bar.
 Accepts color names, RGB values, or HEX codes.
   *Examples:* `"blue"`, `"rgb(68, 115, 158)"`, `"#FF5733"`, `var(--state-icon-color)`

+- **`theme`** *(optional)*:
+  Allows customization of the progress bar's appearance using a predefined theme.
+  In version 1.0.5, only the "battery" theme is available.
+  This theme dynamically adjusts the `icon`, `color` and `bar-color` parameters based on the battery level, eliminating the need for manual adjustments or complex Jinja2 templates.
+  *Example:* "battery"

 ### YAML
 Here’s our example of how to use the Custom Bar Card with custom styles: